 You need documents to show that you lived with your partner until they died, starting from when you got permission to be in the UK as their partner.
 You should provide 6 official documents addressed to both of you or each of you individually, at the same address.
 The documents to prove living together can include as many different types of documents as you can, for example:

-If the applicant does not meet the requirements for indefinite leave to remain as a bereaved partner due to suitability grounds, the applicant will be granted further limited leave to remain for a period not exceeding 30 months, and subject to a condition of no recourse to public funds.
+If the applicant does not meet the requirements for indefinite leave to remain as a bereaved partner on suitability grounds, the applicant will be granted further limited leave to remain for a period not exceeding 30 months, subject to a condition of no recourse to public funds.

 Can I Re-Apply For ILR As A Bereaved Partner After The Refusal?